matthewphamilton/r4dev/content/en/docs/Overview/_index.md

 ## What is ready4?

 ready4 is a framework for developing an open source model of the people, places, platforms and programs that shape young people's mental health.
+That model is called readyforwhatsnext.

 ## What do you mean by framework?